-- PJM expects participation in the Fall and Spring drills by all Transmission Owners with a load serving obligation. - PJM invites Generator Operators that are integral to the restoration plan to participate in the Spring Restoration drills.
+PJM expects participation in system restoration drills by all Transmission Owners with a load serving obligation, as specified in the scope of the drill.

+- PJM invites Generator Operators that are integral to the restoration plan to participate in the Spring Restoration drills.
 This includes the Black Start unit operators, nuclear generation operators and operators of critical load units.
 Other Generator Operators may be invited as requested.
 Generator Operators participate from their respective control rooms though in some cases may be in the member TO training rooms.
 The Generator Operator will communicate with the TO and PJM operators during the drill regarding issues of cranking power, unit startup and unit loading. - PJM encourages Generator Operator participation in the Fall TO-specific drills, but does not require it.